-23 Jun Glowing “Tumor Paint” Innovation in Brain Tumor Identification
+29 Apr Glowing “Tumor Paint” Innovation in Brain Tumor Identification

 - The first is chlorotoxin, a protein derived from scorpion venom, which targets the chloride receptors on the surface of tumor cells.

-In June 2015, it was announced that Seattle Children’s Hospital (site of the largest Brain Tumor Program in the nation) has opened enrollment for a pediatric clinical trial of BLZ-100 (Tumor Paint) as well.
-Funded by Gateway for Cancer Research, this clinical trial aims to improve the detection and removal of solid tumors without harming the surrounding healthy tissue that can lead to serious long-term side effects.
+In June 2015, it was announced that Seattle Children’s Hospital (site of the largest Brain Tumor Program in the nation) opened enrollment for a pediatric clinical trial of BLZ-100 (Tumor Paint) as well.
+Funded by Gateway for Cancer Research, this clinical trial aimed to improve the detection and removal of solid tumors without harming the surrounding healthy tissue that can lead to serious long-term side effects.

 Despite this clearly exciting development, surgeons such as Dr. Arno Fried, founder of Advanced Neurosurgery Associates (ANA), and others believe the ideal medical future explores treatments other than surgery.
 Surgery is still considered a “crude” technique to eliminate tumors, as one researcher said.
 But as long as it reigns as the standard treatment, tumor paint is yet another method that could further surgical precision.